RoelAdriaans/yaplox/README.md

 This project is a python implementation for Lox.
 Read more at <https://craftinginterpreters.com>

+## Structure

+Since we're implementing this in Python, the structure will be a little bit different.
+For example, the main class is called Yaplox, and not Lox as in the original implementation.

+### Files

+- `lox/Lox.java` is called `yaplox/yaplox.py`

 ## Poetry

 This project uses `poetry` to manage dependencies.
 Some commands: